We left from Mumbai on Thai Airways 318 for Bangkok at 11:35 PM, a little before midnight.

 Having skipped lunch because we wanted to make the most of our day in Manila, we were hungry.
 We got dinner and relaxed there for a while.

 We left the lounge to board our flight to Guam, UA184 at 10:25 PM.
-There was a meal service onboard and it was amusing to be flying a United Airlines narrow-body aircraft in this part of the world.
+There was a meal service onboard, and it was amusing to be flying a United Airlines narrow-body aircraft in this part of the world.